Small-Cell Lung Cancer

 Unlike many other cancers, lung cancer is associated with known risk factors for the disease.
 The predominant cause of lung cancer is tobacco smoking; therefore, the most important means of preventing lung cancer is to quit smoking.

 Products that are available to help quit smoking include nicotine gum, medicated nicotine sprays or inhalers, nicotine patches, and oral drugs.
 In addition, group therapy and behavioral training further increase the chances of quitting.

 For information about how to quit smoking, visit the following links:

 Other risk factors for lung cancer include asbestos, radon, and uranium exposure.
 Take precautions to reduce or eliminate exposure to such harmful substances.

 The success of treatment depends on the stage of small-cell lung cancer.

-In approximately 75% of people with small-cell lung cancer, the disease has already spread to other organs of the body by the time it is diagnosed.
+In most people with small-cell lung cancer, the disease has already spread to other organs of the body by the time it is diagnosed.

 People with small-cell lung cancer in the advanced stage cannot be cured.
 They usually survive less than one year.